Planar Tur\'an Number of Double Stars: Planar Tur an number of S3,3

 \section{Planar Tur\'an number of \texorpdfstring{$S_{3,3}$}{S3,3}}

-Before we give proof of Theorem \ref{doublestarsmain}(v), we show for infinitely many integer values of $n$, we can construct an $n$-vertex $S_{3,3}$-free planar graph $G_n$ with $\frac{5}{2}n-5$ edges.
+We show that for infinitely many integer values of $n$, we can construct an $n$-vertex $S_{3,3}$-free plane graph $G_n$ with $\frac{5}{2}n-5$ edges.
 This is to verify that the bound we have is best up to the linear term.

-Consider a planar graph $G_n$ which is obtained by joining every vertex of the maximal matching on $n-2$ vertices with two vertices.
-Figure \ref{exte1} (a) and (b) are constructions of $G_n$ when $n$ is even or odd respectively.
-It can be seen that each edge in $G_n$ is has a degree $3$ end vertex.
+Consider a plane graph $G_n$ which is obtained by joining every vertex of the maximal matching on $n-2$ vertices with two vertices.
+Constructions of $G_n$ when $n$ is even or odd is shown in Figure \ref{exte1}.
+Each edge in $G_n$ has a degree $3$ end vertex.
 Thus, $G_n$ is an $S_{3,3}$-free planar graph.
-Moreover, the number of edges in the former and later constructions are respectively, $e(G_n)=\frac{5}{2}n-5$ and $e(G)=\frac{5}{2}n-\frac{11}{2}$.
+Moreover, $e(G_n)=\floor{\frac{5}{2}n}-5$.